Asifdotexe/Natural-LangWiz/README.md

 # MachineUnderstandsTextData

-Welcome to theMachineUnderstandsTextData Repository!
+Welcome to the MachineUnderstandsTextData Repository!
 This repository contains Jupyter notebooks that cover various fundamental concepts and techniques in Natural Language Processing (NLP).
 Each notebook is designed to be self-contained, providing explanations and examples to help you understand and implement basic NLP tasks.

 ## Table of Contents